Masahiro111/doc_laravel10.x/laravel10/en/vite.md

 <img src="/@imagetools/f0b2f404b13f052c604e632f2fb60381bf61a520">
 ```

 The `vite-imagetools` plugin is expecting that the output URL will be intercepted by Vite and the plugin may then handle all URLs that start with `/@imagetools`.
 If you are using plugins that are expecting this behaviour, you will need to manually correct the URLs.
 You can do this in your `vite.config.js` file by using the `transformOnServe` option.

-In this particular example, we will append the dev server URL to all occurrences of `/@imagetools` within the generated code:
+In this particular example, we will prepend the dev server URL to all occurrences of `/@imagetools` within the generated code:

 ```js
 import { defineConfig } from 'vite';